 Send a Care Package or Letter

-Operation Gratitude sends individually addressed care package to the military community: current military members as well as veterans, wounded warriors, and their caregivers.
+Operation Gratitude sends individually addressed care packages to the military community: current military members as well as veterans, wounded warriors, and their caregivers.
 As more American troops return to civilian life, the Operation Gratitude veterans program has been growing.
-They also host a letter writing campaign encouraging everyone to write handwritten letters of gratitude to veterans.
+They also host a letter-writing campaign encouraging everyone to write handwritten letters of gratitude to veterans.

 Help Keep Veterans Off the Streets

 The Department of Veterans Affairs' Stand Down program is designed to help homeless veterans "combat" life on the streets.
 One to three day Stand Down events provide food, shelter, clothing, and health screenings to homeless and unemployed veterans.
 Contact your local VA hospital in the VA Medical Center Directory to find a program in your community.

 More than a third of all Iraq and Afghanistan veterans have or will experience post-traumatic stress disorder, and veterans of past conflicts are still dealing with traumatic memories of their time in the service.
 Coping with PTSD puts stress not just on veterans, but also their families and friends.

 Puppies Behind Bars equips prisoners to train companion dogs for veterans with PTSD.
 Donors can sponsor a dog and receive updates on the dog's training and life with his or her veteran.

 (Know a veteran dealing with PTSD?
 The VA offers the PTSD Coach Online to help veterans learn to manage symptoms, develop ways to cope, and find professional help.)

 Medical care is needed for some veterans for the rest of their lives.
 Disabled American Veterans provides free transportation to men and women who can't travel to Veterans Affairs medical facilities on their own.
 You can volunteer to drive a van for those who need a lift, advocate for veterans, or donate to the cause.